lamphusy/lamphusy/README.md

 <h1 align="center">Hello World!
 Thank you for visiting.</h1>
-<p align="left">Dedicated software engineer with a passion for leveraging technology to create meaningful impact on the world.<br>
+<p align="center">Dedicated software engineer with a passion for leveraging technology to create meaningful impact on the world.<br>

 ###